loren-michael/phase-3-sinatra-react-project/README.md

 ## Read More

-A blog post about the initial development of this application can be found [here]: https://dev.to/lorenmichael/creating-an-app-with-react-and-sinatra-loa
+A blog post about the initial development of this application can be found [here](https://dev.to/lorenmichael/creating-an-app-with-react-and-sinatra-loa)